LLNL/hatchet-tutorial/notebooks/common/documentation/dataframe-information.md

 ### Displaying a DataFrame
 An additional detail perspective can be obtained by viewing the underlying data using a **DataFrame**.
-Hatchet **DataFrame** holds all the numerical and categorical data associated with each node.
+A Hatchet **DataFrame** holds all the numerical and categorical data associated with each node.